Blackstone College for Girls: Faculty and administrators

 James Cannon Jr., pastor and later bishop of the Farmville Methodist Episcopal Church, South, was the school's first principal, serving until early 1911.
 Thomas Rosser Reeves, pastor of Washington Street Church in Petersburg, Virginia, was BFI's principal from 1911 until 1914, when he resigned due to the death of his wife in 1912.
 James Cannon Jr., then returned to BFI as president, after spending several years laying the organizational foundations for what later became Lake Junaluska Conference & Retreat Center.
 Cannon was also a prominent leader in the temperance movement until he was accused of misusing church money after the 1928 election.

 James Cannon Jr., was elected bishop in May 1918, and that summer's commencement was his last as president of Blackstone.
 W. Asbury Christian served as Blackstone's president from 1918 until 1924, when Horwood Prettyman Myers became the school's president.
-W.B.
-Gates took over the presidency of the college in 1926, and he remained in that position until 1936, ushering in at least two sororities for the students: Sigma Iota Chi and Kappa Delta Phi.
-Gates left BCG after a decade and moved to Waynesboro, Virginia, where he purchased Fairfax Hall from the family of its founder, John Noble Maxwell, and oversaw its operation.
+William Benjamin Gates took over the presidency of the college in 1926 after serving as dean and vice president of the school for two years, and he remained in that position until 1936, ushering in at least two sororities for the students: Sigma Iota Chi and Kappa Delta Phi.
+Gates left BCG and moved to Waynesboro, Virginia, where he purchased Fairfax Hall from the family of its founder, John Noble Maxwell, and oversaw its operation.
 Joseph Paul Glick then became Blackstone's president from 1936 until the college temporarily suspended operations after the 1942–1943 academic year due to World War II.
 Immediately after the war (two weeks after V-J Day), Blackstone College reopened for the 1945–1946 academic year with John Duncan Riddick as its president.
 President Riddick oversaw Blackstone's final commencement on June 5, 1950; he resigned later that month, and Everett Cox was appointed as acting president.

 George P. Adams, a merchant from Blackstone, was a staff member at the school from its founding through its final semester.
 Adams oversaw the school's buildings and grounds and also served as the Secretary-Treasurer of the Board of Managers.
 The George P. Adams Memorial Scholarship Trust was established in his honor.

 Composer Gertrude Hoag Wilson taught music at the school in 1906.